xtmtd/Phylogenomics/scripts/README.md

 1. **BUSCO_extraction.sh**: this script extracts the amino acid and nucleotides sequences for all the BUSCO results (run_* folders) by using TransDecoder, i.e., modifying the head name of the fasta files for each locus and merging sequences of the same locus into the fasta files, then filtering loci having too few taxa (less than three).
 2. **align_MAFFT.sh**: this script performs multiple sequence alignment by using MAFFT or MAGUS.
-3. **trmming_alignments.sh**: this script performs trimming of multiple sequence alignments by using trimAl, BMGE or ClipKIT, i.e., identifying and removing highly divergent sites, or retaining parsimony-informative/constant sites from multiple sequence alignments.
+3. **trimming_alignments.sh**: this script performs trimming of multiple sequence alignments by using trimAl, BMGE or ClipKIT, i.e., identifying and removing highly divergent sites, or retaining parsimony-informative/constant sites from multiple sequence alignments.
 4. **loci_filtering_alignment-based.sh**: this script filters loci by detecting alignment length, number of parsimony-informative sites, percentage of parsimony-informative sites in the alignment, GC content, compositional heterogeneity (RCV, Relative composition variability), evolutionary rate (average pairwise identity) and likelihood mapping criteria by using PhyKIT or IQ-TREE.
 5. **gene_trees.sh**: this script generates individual gene trees for a set of alignments by using IQ-TREE.
 6. **loci_filtering_tree-based.sh**: this script filter loci using gene tree-based methods, i.e., average bootstrap support (ABS), Degree of violation of the molecular clock (DVMC), treeness, signal-to-noise ratio (treeness over rcv), and spurious homologs (possible paralogs, incorrectly assembled sequences) by using PhyKIT or IQ-TREE.